-ADDING ATTRIBUTES/OBJECTS TO AN EVENT
+NG ATTRIBUTES/OBJECTS TO AN EVENT

-- If the information is a single atomic element, using a single attribute is preferred - Choosing an attribute type is critical as this defines the automation/export rule (e.g. url versus link or ip-src/ip-dst?) - ► Enabling the IDS (automation) flag is also important, but when you are in doubt, don't set the IDS flag - If the information is composite (ip/port, filename/hash, bank account/BIC), using an object is strongly recommended
+- If the information is a single atomic element, using a single attribute is preferred b.
+Choosing an attribute type is critical at this defear the - automation/export rule (e.g. url versus link or ip-src/ip-Enabling the IDS (automation) flag is also important, but - when you are in doubt, don't set the IDS hag If the information is composite (ip/port, filename/hash, bank account/BIC), using an object is strongly recommend ank account/BIC), using an object is strongly recommende